huggingface/optimum-graphcore/README.md

 # Optimum Graphcore

-🤗 Optimum Graphcore is the interface between the 🤗 Transformers library and [GraphCore IPUs](https://www.graphcore.ai/products/ipu).
+🤗 Optimum Graphcore is the interface between the 🤗 Transformers library and [Graphcore IPUs](https://www.graphcore.ai/products/ipu).
 It provides a set of tools enabling model parallelization and loading on IPUs, training and fine-tuning on all the tasks already supported by Transformers while being compatible with the Hugging Face Hub and every model available on it out of the box.

 ## What is an Intelligence Processing Unit (IPU)?